-There are vendors on the streets, lots of locals riding their scooters, different restaurants and shops.
+There are vendors on the streets, lots of locals riding their scooters, different restaurants, and shops.
 Visit the Dong Xuan market or drop by Saint Joseph’s Cathedral which is known as the oldest Roman Catholic Church in the city.

 Hanoi Opera House – This beautiful political and cultural symbol lies in the heart of Hanoi.
-It is located in the August Revolution Square and nearby other tourist attractions like the Hoan Kiem Lake and Hanoi Old Quarter.
+It is located in August Revolution Square and nearby other tourist attractions like the Hoan Kiem Lake and Hanoi Old Quarter.
 It is a venue for concerts, art shows, and dance performances and an ideal place to visit for couples and families.

 Van Phuc Silk Village – Located in the Nhue River and 10 km of Hanoi Old Quarter, this village asks no entrance fee should you want to visit it.
-This village is known for their silk products made from traditional weaving.
+This village is known for its silk products made from traditional weaving.
 Many visitors leave impressed after they are given a glimpse of the manners and ways of the ancient village.

 Bat Trang Pottery Village – Similar to Van Phuc Silk Village, you don’t need to pay an entrance fee to visit this old village.
 This place would be wonderful for families and kids so everyone gets to see the village’s traditional way of making porcelain and pottery that has spanned for more than seven centuries.

-From backpacker and budget friendly hostels to 5 star luxury hotels, Hanoi’s got you covered.
-If you got the budget for it, the city boasts a number of outstanding 4 and 5 star hotels in the best parts of town.
+From backpacker and budget-friendly hostels to 5-star luxury hotels, Hanoi’s got you covered.
+If you got the budget for it, the city boasts a number of outstanding 4 and 5-star hotels in the best parts of town.

-Unlike Saigon, which stays rather warm year round, the weather in Hanoi can get downright cold in the winter.
+Unlike Saigon, which stays rather warm year-round, the weather in Hanoi can get downright cold in the winter.
 While it doesn’t snow, there are parts of Northern Vietnam, such as Sapa, that are known to receive snow from time to time.

-Like much of Vietnam, Hanoi basically has two seasons, a wet and dry.
+Like much of Vietnam, Hanoi basically has two seasons, wet and dry.
 The dry season runs from November to April and the wet season is May to October.

-Because of Hanoi’s blistering hot and humid summer, and bone chilling winters, the most popular times to visit are the short spring and fall seasons.
-Book a trip in March, April, September or October for the most pleasant weather of the year.
+Because of Hanoi’s blistering hot and humid summer, and bone-chilling winters, the most popular times to visit are the short spring and fall seasons.
+Book a trip in March, April, September, or October for the most pleasant weather of the year.

 Activities near Hanoi